-To assess whether more flexible event study estimators that account for heterogeneity in treatment effects recover earnings estimates that are consistent with our event IV model, we apply the estimator Callaway and Sant'Anna (2021) to our sample of IVF women, and the imputation approach of Borusyak et al. (2024).
-The two approaches differ in that the Borusyak et al. (2024) approach estimates the counterfactual Y^{∞} on all the not-yet-treated observations and includes individual fixed effects which subsume confounding level effects associated with fertility timing.
-The Callaway and Sant'Anna (2021) estimator constructs all possible two-by-two treatment cohort specific contrasts relative to the last pre-treatment period and aggregates these up to average-treatment effects on the treated (see Roth et al., 2023, for a review).27 In both approaches we allow for heterogeneity by mother's age at birth (rather than calendar year).
+To assess whether more flexible event study estimators that account for heterogeneity in treatment effects recover earnings estimates that are consistent with our event IV model, we apply the estimator Callaway and Sant'Anna (2021) to our sample of IVF women.
+This estimator constructs all possible two-by-two treatment cohort specific contrasts relative to the last pre-treatment period and aggregates these up to average-treatment effects on the treated (see Roth et al., 2023, for a review).
+We allow for heterogeneity by mother's age at birth (rather than calendar year).

-Results are plotted in appendix Figures A16 and A17, along with the conventional event study estimates.
-Figure A17 shows that for both mothers and their partners the Callaway and Sant'Anna (2021) approach lines up the pre-trends, and estimates somewhat larger negative effects of children on earnings.
-The Borusyak et al. (2024) estimates shown in Figure A17 lead to even more negative estimates.28
+Results are plotted in appendix Figures A15, along with the conventional event study estimates.
+Figure A15 shows that for both mothers and their partners the Callaway and Sant'Anna (2021) approach lines up the pre-trends, and estimates somewhat larger negative effects of children on earnings.
+This is consistent with the results based on the extrapolation of pre-trends above.